khardikk/Builders_hub/Readme.md

   ![BHL2T](https://github.com/khardikk/Builders_hub/assets/64458111/808184a2-7cc5-4768-88ce-7e09ec864d8c)
 ## Welcome to the Builders Hub Repo
-- We are a community of builders and can help you build faster!
+- We are a community of builders and can help you build faster! join our community
 ## Stacks
 - You can find projects using the MERN stack, also we will be using NextJs and other industry standard tools as they come.